THOMASELOVE/431-quizzes-2023/quiz2/README.md

 This does not mean I will actually address all of these things in the Quiz.
 I definitely will not.

-- The Quiz involves two essays, one of which is about Spiegelhalter's book.
+- The Quiz involves two essays (questions 1 and 24), one of which is about Spiegelhalter's book.
 - The other 22 questions are skewed heavily towards material discussed in the slides for Classes 12-23.